Marketing systems built around what the customer really wants, not what we think they want.

 68% of homeowners research a business online even after getting a referral.
 (Source: Podium)

-O yeah, and let's not forget this one: Broadly, for service-based businesses (which include many home-service contractors), around 17.5% fail in the first year, around 43.1% fail within five years, and about 60.4% fail within ten years.
+Oh yeah, and let's not forget this one: Broadly, for service-based businesses (which include many home-service contractors), around 17.5% fail in the first year, around 43.1% fail within five years, and about 60.4% fail within ten years.

-You see...
-Online growth isn’t optional anymore.
-If your business isn’t showing up online, you’re not just losing leads — you’re making it harder to get new business overall.
 Even word-of-mouth referrals won’t help if potential customers can’t find proof that you’re credible when they Google you or research your services online.

-And sooner or later, almost everything will be done online.
-And without a strong online presence and solid reputation, it’s not a question of if — it’s only a matter of when your business will start losing out… or even go under.
+Without a strong online presence and solid reputation, it’s not a question of if it’s only a matter of when your business will start losing out… or even go under.

 But don't worry because the rest of this page is dedicated on showing how to make your home service business succeed in online marketing.